-“What’s going on?”
-Kanna whispered, leaning towards Goda.
+Kanna glanced around with confusion.
+“What’s going on?” she whispered.
 She wasn’t sure why she felt compelled to keep her voice low, but something in the energy of the air did not feel friendly at all.

-Still perplexed by the situation, Kanna stooped down in front of the stranger, but she was wary not to kneel all the way.
-At the line of the threshold in front of her, the loose sand ended and became the hard path, so she placed the pouch gingerly on the stone, right near the robed woman’s bare feet.
-Just as Goda had told her, she was careful not to graze the woman’s skin.
+Perplexed—and wanting to rid herself of this unexpected tribute—Kanna did not argue.
+At the line of the threshold in front of her, the loose sand ended and became a hard path, so she placed the pouch gingerly on the stone, right near the robed woman’s bare feet.
+Just as Goda had told her, she was careful not to graze the woman’s skin, but more out of a sense of avoidance than a respect for Goda’s word.

-When Kanna had stepped back and made safe enough room, the woman picked up the bag, nodded her head in acknowledgement.
-She met Kanna’s eyes without the polite caution that a stranger usually allowed.
+When Kanna made safe enough room between them again, the woman picked up the bag and met Kanna’s eyes with no sign of the polite caution that a stranger usually offered.

-“We’ve been waiting for you, Kanna Rava,” she said—then she turned around and walked back towards her comrades.
+“We’ve been waiting for you, Kanna Rava,” she said—then she turned around and disappeared back into the mob.

-Kanna raised her eyebrows.
-Hearing her own name had never made her feel so uncomfortable before.
+Hearing her own name had never made Kanna feel so uncomfortable before.
 “How do they know me?”

 She inspected the small crowd that had formed in front of her and her eyes fell again on one of the clay vases.
-It had two handles that flared out from the sides like wings, and the woman who held it kept a tense grip.
-Those knuckles were already turning white.
+It had two handles that flared out from the sides like wings, and the woman who held it kept a tense grip, knuckles turned white.

 Kanna shuffled back.

 “What?”
-Kanna stared at the strangers who stared right back at her, every single one of them with a smile that seemed to have been carved out of the same stone as everything else.
-A wave of impatience permeated the air, but she wasn’t sure if it belonged to the group before her or to the woman who knelt beside her.
+Kanna stared at the strangers, and every single one gazed back with frozen tension, as if poised to act.
+A wave of impatience permeated the air, but she wasn’t sure if it belonged to the group beyond the threshold or to the woman who knelt beside her.

 “Go.
-Go through the threshold now and meet them.
+Cross into the sanctuary and meet them.
 I can’t go in with you.
 I have to stay outside.”

-Thoughts of escape had already flooded Kanna’s mind, but she knew better than to disobey.
+Thoughts of escape had already flooded Kanna’s mind, but she knew better than to take off running.
 Even though Goda had cut the rope not long before, they were still tied together by an invisible electric thread, and seeing that she had little choice, Kanna took her first hesitant step through the gate.

 The group waited.
 Their collective posture seemed to adjust as she grew closer.
 It looked as if a tight coil was being slowly wound up in each of their spines.

 Kanna took another step, then another.
-When she was a few paces beyond the threshold and both her feet were firmly on the stone path of the courtyard, she began to turn towards Goda to throw her another glance of confusion—but she did not turn very far.
-She had caught some movement at the corner of her eye.
-She snapped her head back towards the strangers and cried out in surprise.
+When she was a few paces beyond the threshold and both her feet were firmly on the cobblestone path of the courtyard, she threw Goda another glance of confusion over her shoulder—but she did not turn very far before she caught some movement at the corner of her eye.
+Kanna cried out in surprise.

 They were rushing her.